 Some rumblings of a challenge to Thompson have been heard from local prosecutors and trial court judges, but none have survived appellate court review.
 The Supreme Court of Louisiana held that Thompson prevents fifteen-year-old offenders from being executed in Louisiana (State v.
 Stone, 535 So.2d 362 (La.
 1988); and Dugar v.
 State, 615 So.2d 1333 (La.
 1993)).
 The same result was reached by the appellate courts in Indiana (Cooper v.
 State, 540 N.E.2d 1216 (Ind.
 1989)) and Alabama (Flowers v.
 State, 586 So.2d 978 (Ala.
 Ct.
 Crim.
 Ap.
 1991)).
-The Florida Supreme Court has just ruled that, regardless of any mandate from Thompson, the Florida Constitution's prohibition against cruel or unusual punishment forbids the execution of fifteen-year-old offenders (Allen v.
-State, 636 So.2d 494 (Mar.
-24, 1994)).
+The Florida Supreme Court ruled that, regardless any mandate from Thompson, the Florida Constitution's of prohibition against cruel or unusual punishment forbids the execution of fifteen-year-old offenders (Allen v.
+State, 636 So.2d 494 (1994)).

-Currently, thirty-seven states and the federal government have statutes authorizing the death penalty for certain forms of murder.
-Of those thirty-eight death penalty jurisdictions, thirteen (34%) have expressly chosen age eighteen at the time of the crime as the minimum age for eligibility for that ultimate punishment.
-Another four (11%) have chosen age seventeen as the minimum.
-The other twenty-one (55%) of the death penalty jurisdictions use age sixteen as the minimum age, either through an express age in the statute (nine states) or by court ruling (twelve states).
-Table 2 on page five lists the jurisdictions in these respective categories.
+Currently, thirty-eight states and the federal government have statutes authorizing the death penalty for certain forms of murder.
+Of those thirty-nine death penalty jurisdictions, fourteen (36%) have expressly chosen age eighteen at the time of the crime as the minimum age for eligibility for that ultimate punishment.
+Another four (10%) have chosen age seventeen as the minimum.
+The other twenty-one (54%) of the death penalty jurisdictions use age sixteen as the minimum age, either through an express age in the statute (nine states) or by court ruling (twelve states).
+Some legislative consideration of lowering the minimum age to sixteen can be detected, but it is minimal at least at this time.
+Table 2 on page five lists the jurisdictions in the respective minimum age categories.